 Dena uses what the students already love – a particular band, drummer or genre – as the vehicle with which to keep them working and inspired.
 While it is a requisite for all of her students to read music, she incorporates this aspect of the lesson to keep them motivated and also to practice “real life” playing; therefore, the lessons are comprised of reading and rudimental playing, as well as working on being able to play along to favorite songs, styles and drummers.

-For more information, rates, and availability, please contact Dena below.
+For more information, including rates and availability, please contact Dena below.